 - Resource: Lightweight in nature which means it shares the machine’s kernel and does not need the frequent association of OS with applications thus saving a lot of computational resources.

-Since the code remains the same with the dependencies, file systems, and binaries, they are considered a single image.
+- Reusability: Since the code remains the same with the dependencies, file systems, and binaries, they are considered a single image.
 One can even do version control at this image level.

 Scalability and Orchestration

 - Kubernetes: It is an open-source tool developed by Google.
 It is a cluster container management and deployment tool that is used to scale containers.
-Kubernetes can assist with scheduling any numbers of replicas of the containers as a group of a single node for fast software module production.
+Kubernetes can assist with scheduling any number of replicas of the containers as a group of a single node for fast software module production.

 Some of the best practices for container scalability and orchestrations are: